Antonio Douthit-Boyd

 image of book cover

-In 2015, Antonio Douthit-Boyd was named Co-Artistic Director of Dance at the Center of Creative Arts (COCA), where he began his dance training at the age of sixteen, under Lee Nolting’s dance direction.
-Douthit-Boyd returned to COCA after a fulfilling dance career in New York City.
+Notably, Douthit-Boyd currently holds the position of Artistic Director of Dance at the Center of Creative Arts (COCA), an organization where he initially embarked on his dance journey at the age of sixteen under the tutelage of Lee Nolting.
+Following a rewarding dance career in New York City, Douthit-Boyd returned to COCA, reaffirming his enduring connection to his hometown.